SWC SPRING CLOTHING DRIVE

-During the month of April, the Community Enhancement Committee in partnership with the Donations Committee will be collecting clothing and donating it to Bloom.
-Bloom, formerly Image for Success provides wardrobes and life skills to individuals transitioning to a life of self-reliance.
-Do a Spring Clean and bring clean and gently worn clothing, shoes and accessories for all ages to the Club and leave them in the bin or on the clothing rack near the front door.
+We truly helped someone Bloom!
+During the month of April, the Community Enhancement Committee in partnership with the Donations Committee and with the help of SWC members, collected car loads of clothing and donated it to Bloom.
+Bloom, formerly Image for Success, provides wardrobes and life skills to individuals transitioning to a life of self-reliance.
+Thank you all for your generous support!

 SWC VOLUNTEER OPPORTUNITIES

 Blossom supports homeless women in the Bay Area by providing them with much needed sanitary products.
 To personalize this, they are asking for handwritten notes to accompany the products.